 Pakistan, with its rich cultural heritage and intricate socio-political landscape, presents a unique backdrop for its criminal justice system.
-This system encompasses including components, enforcement various law agencies, the judiciary, and correctional facilities, all working cohesively to maintain law and order, prosecute and guarantee equitable offenders. the administration of justice.
+This system encompasses enforcement components, including law various agencies, the judiciary, and correctional facilities, all working cohesively to maintain law and order, prosecute offenders, and guarantee the equitable administration of justice.
 Yet, similar to many global counterparts, Pakistan's criminal justice system faces ongoing challenges that necessitate continuous adaptation to adhere to the evolving principles of human rights.